[Updated 2020] 6 Best Website Brokers To Help You Sell Your Site

 Overall Winner: FE International

-FE International boasts an expert team of 35 spread across the Boston Headquarters and regional offices in London, Saigon and Singapore with backgrounds ranging from online entrepreneurs, investment bankers, consultants and technicians.
+FE International boasts an expert team of 35 spread across the New York Headquarters and regional offices in London, San Francisco and Singapore with backgrounds ranging from online entrepreneurs, investment bankers, consultants and technicians.

 You can view all of their sold listings here.
 A number of readers have reported success with them especially in the SaaS, e-commerce and advertising niches.